corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/overview.md

 * `CordaFlowInjectable`
 * `CordaServiceInjectable`

 These are empty interface used to indicate that a service can be injected, and where it can be injected.
-Implementing `CordaFlowInjectable` will allow for injection into a Flow, and `CordaServiceInjectable` will allow for injection in to a Corda service or notary service.
+Implementing `CordaFlowInjectable` will allow for injection into a Flow, and `CordaServiceInjectable` will allow for injection in a Corda service or notary service.

 ## Basics of injecting a Corda Service